 With its instantly recognizable music and a timeless story of good versus evil, Swan Lakeis the greatest of romantic ballets, featuring an evocative score from the prolific composer Tchaikovsky.

-‘A superb performance which lived up to the mystery of the charming Russian classic’
+‘A superb performance which lived up to the mystery of the charming ballet classic’

 ‘The whole company is to be congratulated for its versatility in performing both classical and robust character dances with vigour and enjoyment’.

-‘By far the best company to bring Russian ballet to British audiences’
+‘By far the best company to bring classical ballet to British audiences’

 SHOWS NEAR YOU

 Tchaikovsky was commissioned to write the music for the ballet Lake of Swans (its original name) in the spring of 1875.

 Vladimir Begichev, a trustee of the Imperial Theatre in Moscow, invited the composer to write the score during a production of the Opera Guardsmen.